Finite model of an electric charge: Introduction

 \section{Introduction}

 A point particle model for electric charge is inherently singular, and is unsatisfactory for several reasons.
 In Einstein's general relativity, the point charge leads to divergences both in the field energy and the geometry.
-Attempts towards alternative constructions that are free of the infinity in the self-energy of the electron have a long history, highlighted by the works of Abraham, Lorentz, Lees, Dirac, Born-Infeld\cite{abraham,*lorentz,*poincare,lees,dirac,born} and so on.
+Attempts towards alternative constructions that are free of the infinity in the self-energy of the electron have a long history, highlighted by the works of Abraham, Lorentz, Lees, Dirac, Born-Infeld \cite{abraham,*lorentz,*poincare,lees,dirac,born} and so on.

-The present work is concerned with developing a finite model of an elementary charge.
+The present work is concerned with developing a finite model of an elementary charge in curved spacetime.
 We adopt a geometric perspective, rooted firmly within classical first order gravity theory which can exhibit invertible as well as noninvertible metric phases.

-Firstly, we show that an (apparent) electric charge can be described by a non-invertible metric phase of first order gravity.
+Firstly, we show that an (apparent) electric charge can be described by a noninvertible metric phase of first order gravity.
 The solution to the field equations is worked out in detail.
-The geometry outside this phase is locally equivalent to the Reissner-Nordstrom metric upto a coordinate transformation, and hence corresponds to the Einstein phase.
+The geometry outside this phase is locally equivalent to the Reissner-Nordstr\"{o}m metric upto a coordinate transformation, and hence corresponds to the Einstein phase.

 Within this framework, the gravitational equations of motion provide a natural definition for an emergent electric field at the zero-determinant phase.
 These equations are equivalent to the laws of electrostatics.
 The associated three-geometry is shown to be regular.
 We also analyze the field energy in the Hamiltonian form for the full spacetime.
 In contrast to the point charge model, it is finite.